Coaching Model / Phase 5

 The second, third and fourth pathways, could be called “second-act careers.”
 Although they may have changed jobs and careers before, the term “second-act” refers to making a clear-cut shift from their “big” career in the first half of their lives to a more meaningful ‘second’ career in the second half of their lives.

 While the fourth pathway is a big second act into something completely new, the second and third pathway, in some way, shape or form is related to what they did before.
-For the second and third pathways, they recycle their skills and talents.
-They figure out which parts of their old career they most enjoyed (skills, people, companies, places, industry) and then blend the ‘old’ pieces with ‘new’ interests, causes and purpose.
+For the second and third pathways, they recycle their skills and talents - they figure out which parts of their old career they most enjoyed (skills, people, companies, places, industry) and then blend the ‘old’ pieces with ‘new’ interests, causes and purpose.
 By doing so, they leverage their “career capital” “body of work” and “years of experience” into a new career.

 Phases of Coaching Model Still Apply